visgl/luma.gl/docs/upgrade-guide.md

 v9.1 continues to build out WebGPU support.
 Some additional deprecations and breaking changes have been necessary, but impact on most applications should be minimal.

+**Notable change: Adapters**

+When initializing luma.gl, applications now import an `Adapter` singleton from either the WebGPU or the WebGL module, and pass that to `luma.createDevice()`.

+**Notable change: Textures**

+- The texture API is being streamlined to work symmetrically across WebGPU and WebGL.
+- `Texture.copyExternalImage()` replaces `Texture.setImageData()` when initializing textures with image data.

-**Spotlight: AsyncTextures**
+**Notable change: AsyncTextures**

-- To stream line code across WebGL and WebGPU,`Textures` no longer accept promises (for e.g. `loadImage(url)` when setting data.
+- `Textures` no longer accept promises when setting data (e.g. from `loadImageBitmap(url)`.
-- However, a new `AsyncTexture` class is now available that does accept promises and creates actual `Textures` once the promise resolves and data is available.
+- Instead, a new `AsyncTexture` class does accept promises and creates actual `Textures` once the promise resolves and data is available.
-- In addition, the `Model` class accepts `AsyncTextures` as bindings and defers rendering until the underlying texture has been created.
+- The `Model` class now accepts `AsyncTextures` as bindings and defers rendering until the underlying texture has been created.

 **@luma.gl/core**